Ingrid Pears MBE, Glassblowing in her studio at Thoresby Park.

 The glass is floating on a bed of wet newspaper.
 The steam from the wet newspaper causes a bed of steam in between the molten glass and the newspaper.

 International Glass Artist Ingrid Pears M.B.E. is the Founder of INGRID PEARS HOT GLASS STUDIOS which is run by Ingrid & her team.

 This is Ingrid's official website... we do not advertise on any other sites except www.ingridpears.com

-Ingrid has a small team of highly skilled and dedicated glass makers, including metal engineers and cold glass workers which assist her create her unique glass art designs.
+Ingrid has a small team of highly skilled and dedicated glass makers, including metal engineers and cold glass workers and volunteers which assist her create her unique glass art designs.

-This collaboration of people, also includes; young apprentices, students and Duke of Edinburgh volunteers.
+This collaboration of people, also includes; young apprentices, students and volunteers from The Duke of Edinburgh programme.
 This studio prides itself on having a happy atmosphere in which everyone works together as a team and provides a warm welcome to all visitors.

 Ingrid designs and makes outstanding studio glass art for a world-wide market.
 Each piece of glass is created individually using the finest crystal glass.
 Precious metals and oxides are used to achieve the rich vibrant colours and purity of design which is globally synonymous with the name ‘Ingrid Pears M.B.E.’, which is why Ingrid's business names are linked in to her own name.